SenayYakut/gepsal/README.md

-Gepsal - A mobile platform for translation services Gepsal intends to remove the language barriers globally and brings more acceccible platform  for every indivudual.
+* Gepsal - A mobile platform for translation services.

+* Gepsal intends to remove the language barriers globally and brings more acceccible platform  for every indivudual.